h4writer/droneshowcreator/docs/discription_start_page.rst

       - XZ plane

-        *Place your layout according to the XZ axis.*
+        *Place your design according to the XZ axis.*

       - YZ plane

-        *Place your layout according to the YZ axis.*
+        *Place your design according to the YZ axis.*

       - XY plane

-        *Place your layout according to the XY axis.*
+        *Place your design according to the XY axis.*

   - Sphere